Launching Place

 Launching Place features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.1% of all households, including 38.3% couples with children, 26.9% couples without children, and 11.5% single parent families.
-Non-family households constitute the remaining 21.9%, with lone person households at 19.2% and group households comprising 2.6%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Non-family households make up the remaining 21.9%, with lone person households at 19.2% and group households comprising 2.6%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households